 North Brooklyn families can look forward to a spring full of new arts programming, fresh food spots, playground upgrades and waterfront hangs just for Williamsburg and Greenpoint.
+Plus, the tragic loss of a teenager from Williamsburg.
 Here’s the latest community news for Williamsburg and Greenpoint:

 Top news in Williamsburg & Greenpoint